 - a.
 The WTCPUA water treatment plant capacity condition listed above as a triggering event has ceased to exist for five consecutive days; or - b.
-For surface water systems, LCRA announces that curtailment of water supplies to firm water customers is no longer required under drought contingency measures of the LCRA DCP.
+LCRA announces that curtailment of water supplies to firm water customers is no longer required under drought contingency measures of the LCRA DCP.